 I hate to admit it, but this childhood favorite doesn’t hold up well on repeated viewings.
 Directed by Joe Dante (Gremlins) from an original script by Eric Luke (Not Quite Human), Explorers has some good moments, but it doesn’t really work as well as it could.
 The film isn’t a total bust, though.

 I’m a fan of Dante.
-He clearly loves cinema, specifically the B-movies movies of the 1950s.
+He clearly loves cinema, specifically the B-movies of the 1950s.
 It’s always fun to see Dante’s allusions to old movies.
 Sadly, I think Dante comes up a little short here.
-The basic idea is good, but this is hardly an emotional rewarding experience.
-It’s a bit sluggish, and shapeless.
+The basic idea is good, but this is hardly an emotionally rewarding experience.
+It’s a bit sluggish and shapeless.
 The climax aboard the starship is anti-climatic.

-Maybe the blame should be placed on Paramount’s executives.
+Perhaps the blame should be placed on Paramount’s executives.
 The studio inexplicably lost interest halfway through the production and Dante was forced to release the movie unfinished.
 It has never been determined what was left out or why Paramount didn’t allow Dante to complete his work.
 Dante has disowned it.
-The film never found an audience.
+Explorers never found an audience.
 It did become a cult hit on Home Video.

-That said, I liked the three young actors.
-Interestingly, Presson gives the best performance in the film yet he is the only one of the three youngsters who didn’t become a star — that’s Hollywood irony for you!
+Flaws and all, I liked the three young actors.
+Interestingly, Jason Presson gives the best performance in the film yet he is the only one of the three youngsters who didn’t become a star — that’s Hollywood irony for you!
 The supporting cast is very good.
 Dick Miller (Dante’s Piranha, Gremlins, Matinee, etc.), Dante’s lucky charm, is a delight as a helicopter pilot.
 The late Amanda Peterson (Can’t Buy Me Love) plays Hawke’s love interest.
 James Cromwell (Babe) is funny as one of the kids’ nerdy father.

-The great Jerry Goldsmith (The Omen and Star Trek: The Motion Picture) wrote the lovely music score, and celebrated make-up artist Rob Bottin (Star Wars, The Thing, Innerspace, etc.) designed the funky creatures.
+The great Jerry Goldsmith (The Omen and Star Trek: The Motion Picture) wrote a lovely music score and celebrated make-up artist Rob Bottin (Star Wars, The Thing, Innerspace, etc.) designed the funky creatures.
 George Lucas’s Industrial Light & Magic (ILM) created the visual effects and co-produced the film.

 Conclusions & Final Thoughts: